Sand lizard: Reproduction

 Generally, males reach sexual maturity at a smaller size compared with females.
 Vitellogenesis happens when females are 45 days for the whole population.
 Both sexes tend to lose body fat during mating period, since their main energy resources come from body fat and from the liver and proximal at the tail.
 After a few weeks from the hibernation, male adults become extremely aggressive towards each other, trying to mate as many females as they can.

 The female sand lizard lays eggs in loose sand in a sunny location, leaving them to be incubated by the warmth of the ground.

-Female sand lizards usually only lay a single clutch each year and clutch sizes that range between six and 15 eggs in a single one.
+Female sand lizards usually lay only a single clutch each year and clutch sizes that range between six and 15 eggs in a single one.
 However, there is a lot of variation in the time of year when females end up laying their eggs.
 But generally a single female sand lizard has a relatively consistent egg laying timing from year-to-year, with the first ones to do so generally being larger, more physically fit females.
 These early clutches ended up producing offspring that were larger, more successful, and had higher survival rates.
 Generally offspring from earlier clutches were higher quality offspring.

 When female sand lizards produce larger clutch sizes, the size of each individual offspring in it has been observed to decrease.
 On the opposite side, smaller clutch sizes had fewer, but larger, offspring.
 When food resources were increased so it was not a limiting factor, clutch size increased significantly, so it is likely that sand lizards produce clutch sizes with different offspring sizes based on resource availability.
 The other factor that contributes is the physical constraints of the space available to lay their clutches in.